 The podcast series Audioreflection pod revolves around questions, curiosities, explorations, dilemmas and desires arising from within each artistic practice - practices that have been dwelling and moving side by side for the last two years.

 Audioreflection pod may invite the listener to the art practice itself, to an encounter with some aspect of the artist’s world(s) and/or to a conversation about the practice.

 Challenges due to the pandemic

 During 2020 and 2021, the artists in the NPP Master's programme were confined to digital spaces, communicating from several continents, and living through the global pandemic as they pursued their studies.
 Their choreographic and performative practices were challenged by time zones, proximity restrictions, international borders, caregiving responsibilities and an overwhelm of digital data.

-As the education switched to being mostly online, the students began to experiment with the relation between digital media and live presence.
+As education switched to being mostly online, the students began to experiment with the relationship between digital media and live presence.
 What would have been studio visits became ‘radio visits,’ and the question of how to share experience without proximity, or how to create proximity in separate spaces, became central challenges.

 Audioreflection pod answers these challenges by proposing an audio space where listening is an artistic act to be shared, like touch, but across borders, wherever and whenever the listener can join.

 - Adriana Cubides:…what we are seeing is not necessarily what the thing is…

 - Annika Boholm: a bit all over the place...